Code-Institute-Submissions/translex_app/README.md

 + Click events with the mouse
 + Hover events with the mouse
 + TypedJs was testing manually by loading my webapp and visually checking the plugin worked correctly as expected
-+ Language call to API manually tested dropdown box untill all languages appended correctly
++ Language call to API manually tested dropdown box until all languages appended correctly
-+ Different brower testing
++ Different browser testing
 + Different device testing
 + Asked other student to use and feed any issues back via Slack
-+ Had my mentor look over all the source and the live app and feed back any issues
++ Had my mentor look over all the source and the live app and feedback any issues
-+ Got friends and family to test and use the app and feed back any issues
++ Got friends and family to test and use the app and feedback any issues

 #### HTML & CSS

-All my HTML is valid and CSS is valid.
+All my HTML is valid, and CSS is valid.

 [HTML Validator](https://validator.w3.org/)
 [CSS Validator](https://jigsaw.w3.org/css-validator/)

 #### Minifier used

-I use minified varsion of my files to improve website performance.
+I use minified version of my files to improve website performance.

 [CSS Minifier](https://cssminifier.com/)